 If the situation is quite severe, then I find that Quercetin plus bio-flavoniods work very well.
 The dosage needs to be about 500 mg two to three times daily.
 Quercetin works by inhibiting histamine release.
 It is also anti-inflammatory and anti-viral.

 Some herbals also act as antihistamines: Bacial skullcap and Albizia lebbeck are examples of herbs that can be incorporated into a herbal extract formula made for allergic sinus.

 Other useful herbs are Horseradish, Eyebright, Witch-hazel, Marshmallow, and Fenugreek and if there are signs of infection then Golden Seal needs to be added.
 Golden Seal could also be taken as a tablet (in order to get a higher dose) along side a herbal extract blend.
 A formula such as this would need to be taken two to three times daily.

-If there is a persistant cough present then further herbs to relieve the cough.
+If there is a persistent cough present then further herbs to relieve the cough can be added.

 To help prevent seasonal recurrence in the long term, particularly to those

 suffering from pollen related allergy, a daily dose of locally collected bee pollen taken throughout the year can help decrease sensitivity to local pollens.